 Unposted Publication Project Graphics

-Once upon a time (i.e., over a dozen years ago) there was a fanfic trilogy.
+As in such cases as: Once upon a time (i.e., over a dozen years ago) there was a fanfic trilogy.

 Unfortunately, rather a lot of it was written while the author was at home feeling unwell.
 Two-thirds of the way through the final volume, she was diagnosed with a serious illness.

 To the best of my knowledge, this portion of the story had a happy ending.
-She received medical attention, recovered, changed jobs, and found a number of new projects with which to occupy her time.
+She received medical attention, recovered, changed jobs, and found a number of new projects with which to occupy her attention.

 And, unfortunately, she no longer had a lot of inclination to stay home and write.
 The final volume remains unfinished, and is long abandoned.
 I would not be astonished to learn that, in retrospect, the whole period she was writing it is associated with a rather frightening period of her life.
 But that is neither here nor there.